Scheduling

 Combining sick leave and vacation into one PTO category can lead to unplanned consequences for employees.
 If a sick employee has used all their PTO days, they might feel compelled to show up ill and risk infecting co-workers.

 Help employees plan for this by offering guidance during onboarding or in posts throughout the year via internal communications about the importance of banking some PTO for sick days.
-As an example, advise employees to consider paid time off as five days of vacation, four sick days or an unplanned emergency, and one day for a special occasion.
+For example, advise employees to consider paid time off as five days of vacation, four sick days or an unplanned emergency, and one day for a special occasion.